Comparing your wife or husband, boyfriend or girlfriend, to the your outside lover is harmful. Don't do it!

-Your partner thinks that you have cheated because you have found someone better than him or her.
-The results of your partner’s thinking is that he or she compares himself or herself to your outside lover.
-And without your help, your partner will continue to compare and conclude that he or she is inferior or worthless.
+Likely, your partner thinks that you have cheated because you have found someone better than him or her.
+The result of your partner’s thinking is that he or she compares himself or herself to your outside lover.
+Without your help, your partner will continue to compare and conclude that he or she is inferior or worthless.

 This is one of the primary reasons surviving infidelity is so difficult — your partner’s self-worth goes up in smoke.

-Surviving an affair requires that you repair the psychological damage your relationship infidelity has caused to your partner.
+Healing after an affair requires that you repair the emotional damage your relationship infidelity has caused to your partner.

-You need to reestablish in the mind of your partner your sincere desire to be with him or her because you want him or her in your life.
+You need to re-establish in the mind of your partner your sincere desire to be with him or her because you want them as the main person in your life.

 None of these reasons will give your legitimate partner the security he or she needs to get past your betrayal.

-Your partner needs to know that the reason you are ending your affair and choosing to stay in your marriage is because you want to reconnect with him or her and share a life together.
+Your partner needs to know that the reason you are ending your affair and choosing to stay in your marriage is that you want to reconnect with him or her and share a life.

 Anything less than this will not work.
-Your cheating will remain an open wound, and your partner will probably compare himself or herself to your outside lover for many years after the affair has ended.
+Healing after an affair requires that your partner does not compare himself or herself to your past outside lover.

 It is not the comparison itself that is so deadly.
-Rather it is your spouse feeling that your paramour is better and more desirable.
+Rather it is your partner’s feeling that your paramour is better and more desirable.
 Healing after an affair requires your dispelling his or her thinking that he or she is only second best.

-Getting over an affair includes convincing your wife or husband, boyfriend or girlfriend that he or she is preferable in all ways compared to your outside lover.
+Getting over an affair partner includes convincing your wife or husband, boyfriend or girlfriend that he or she is preferable in all ways compared to your outside lover.

-It is necessary to tell your partner that he or she is preferable over your lover — but this alone is insufficient.
+Telling your partner that he or she is preferable to your past outside lover is insufficient.
 You need to prove it with deeds.

-- If your partner requests that you attend marriage therapy sessions, cooperate and respect his or her need.
+- If your partner requests that you attend couples therapy sessions, cooperate and respect his or her request and need.

-- If your partner has questions, when you answer them make sure that you are respectful and sensitive and that you take full responsibility for what happened.
+- If your partner has questions, when you answer them, make sure that you are respectful and sensitive and that you take full responsibility for what happened.
 Never lie to protect yourself or your partner.

 - Be willing to give time to your partner in whatever way is needed to help him or her recover after the affair is over.

-“I cheated on my wife,” needs to be followed with… “And I came to understand through all of this that my wife is the best woman in the world.”
+“I cheated on my wife” needs to be followed with… “And I understood through all of this that my wife is the best woman in the world.”

-“I cheated on my husband,” needs to be followed with… “And I came to understand that my husband is the best man in the world.”
+“I cheated on my husband” needs to be followed with… “And I understood that my husband is the best man in the world.”